 Domestic fees are currently unavailable; please check back at a later time.

-International fee details for the 2016-2017 year are listed below.
+International fee details for the 2018-2019 year are listed below.
+Fees for the next academic year are unavailable at this time.
 Books and supplies are additional.

 Global Hospitality Management (Co-op) - Program # 1333c